 Homeowners do not need to become experts on all things drainage, however by paying attention and beginning the education process, it doesn't take too much effort to become an expert atyour own drainage.
 Study and observeyourentire drainage system during a heavy rainstorm, learn where the storm water ends up, search your landscape for pipe “clean-outs” useful to maintain the pipe, but by all means begin to guard the twigs, debris and leaves from entering the ground drainage system.

 The first D.I.Y. solution most homeowners typically consider, is the installation of a small wire basket strainer at the top of each drain pipe.
-These strainers will filter the leaves, however each strainer is very small in surface area.
-Since the gutter is pitched and flowing towards it, the strainer is forced to handle far too much roof water volume and the large amount of leaves and tree detritus which it carries.
+These gutter strainers will filter the leaves, however each strainer is very small in surface area.
+Since the gutter is pitched and flowing towards it, the gutter strainer is forced to handle far too much roof water volume and the large amount of leaves and tree detritus which it carries.
 Therefore these small gutter guard solutions are just a stop-gap measure, because they clog much too frequently and often cause the gutter to pour over.
-Those relying on outlet strainers are often forced to get out the ladder weekly as these small devices get covered with leaves quickly.
+Those relying on gutter outlet strainers are often forced to get out the ladder weekly as these small devices get covered with leaves quickly.
 In order to keep your water flowing with far less maintenance work, and also keep debris out of buried ground drainage pipes, just fill the entire gutter with GutterBrush simple brush gutter guard. .
 Run the three foot lengths of gutter brushes directly over the outlet tubes, and leave it in place.
 The rain water flows between the bristles while the brush keeps debris out and guards the gutter from clogging.
-This simple solution requires no tools, no fasteners, keeps pipes clear and can be used in driveway and garage trench drains too.
+This simple leaf guard solution requires no tools, no fasteners, keeps pipes clear and can be used in driveway and garage trench drains too.
 GutterBrush acts as a gutter leaf filter, a drainage debris filter, and is a maintainable full length gutter strainer all in one, with plenty of surface area to avoid clogs and eliminate visits with the ladder.

 Continue to study and learn all aboutyourstorm drainage systems and the maintenance necessary to keep you out of trouble.
-You don't need to be a “Jack of All Trades” in order to masteryour properties' particular drainage needs, and understand the logical maintenance that must be performed regularly to keep life rolling without periodic bad weather crises.
+You don't need to be a “Jack of All Trades” in order to masteryour properties' particular above ground or in ground drainage needs, and understand the logical maintenance that must be performed regularly to keep life rolling without periodic bad weather crises.
 Observe carefully and stay on your toes, because tree leaf growth is exponential so the amount of leaves dropped in your rain gutters will increase annually.
-With GutterBrush leaf guard, there are no tools or fasteners required, therefore at some time in the future you will easily be able to remove, clean, and reinstall the brushes freshly renewed in order to stay ahead of the game and avoid gutter problems.
-Ignoring maintenance can cause incredibly expensive surprises while planning for simple easy maintenance with a logical solution anyone can install or maintain, will keep your drain pipes and your life flowing smoothly without calamity.
+With GutterBrush leaf guard, there are no tools or fasteners required, therefore at some time in the future you will easily be able to remove, clean, and reinstall the brushes freshly renewed in order to stay ahead of the game and avoid gutter maintenance problems.
+Ignoring drainage maintenance can cause incredibly expensive surprises while planning for simple easy drainage maintenance with a logical solution anyone can install or maintain, will keep your drain pipes and your life flowing smoothly without calamity.

 The Author, Alex O’Hanley, has 25 years of construction experience in the North East USA climate.